cwchentw/lightweight-cms/README.md

 There have been more than enough static site generators currently.
 It is not ideal to reinvent one more wheel.
 Therefore, we create a dynamic one.

 Website owners prefer flat files over relational databases.
-Nonetheless, static sites are suboptimal for some types of websites, like a membership site or a mix of a blog and web application. mdcms combines the best of two worlds - PHP-powered dynamic websites with Markdown files as contents.
+Nonetheless, static sites are suboptimal for some types of websites, like a membership site or a mix of a blog and web application.
+Lightweight CMS combines the best of two worlds - PHP-powered dynamic websites with Markdown files as contents.

 ## System Requirements